 Where to Eat Pizza in Munster

-John's Pizzeria Though it's not the original John's (that one unfortunately closed in 2006), this outlet in Munster is still kicking out thin-crust, tavern pizza.
-As Daniel Zemans noted in a review for Slice, the crust is "thicker and softer than typical thin crust," and there is a "very generous sprinkling of cornmeal adorns the bottom, adding some nice flavor and texture."
+Though it's not the original John's (that one unfortunately closed in 2006), this outlet in Munster is still kicking out thin-crust, tavern pizza.
+As Daniel Zemans noted, the crust is "thicker and softer than typical thin crust," and a "very generous sprinkling of cornmeal adorns the bottom, adding some nice flavor and texture."
 It's mostly serviceable pizza, except for one key ingredient:

 What separates John from the sea of pizzerias is the extraordinary sausage.
 Made in-house on a daily basis, the crumbled fennel sausage is absolutely packed with flavor.
 And presumably because the folks at John's know how good it is, the bits of delicious pork cover virtually every centimeter of the crust (the heavy concentration in the top of the picture is the sausage that stuck to the cheese when I pulled it back).
 Without the sausage, John's is a good, but uneventful pizzeria.
 With the sausage, it's the kind of pizza worth going well out of your way to try.